Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 I assume that you are already familiar with the concept of a VSM (Vibrating-sample magnetometer), if not then this is probably not what you are looking for.

 ## Long discription
 To measure the response of a VSM's pickup coils, set it up to go through a 'position loop'.
-This means that the VSM will start vibrating for a set amount of time (stepdur) at a set begin position (beginstep), then stop.
-And then move (stepsize) and start vibrating there again.
+This means that the VSM will start vibrating for a set amount of time (stepdur) at a set begin position, then stop.
+And then move a certain distance and start vibrating there again.
 The vibrating motion will induce a (~90 degree phase shifted) AC voltage across the pickup coils, which will depend strongly on the position at which the VSM is currently vibrating.
 When this voltage is measured (e.g using 2 Lock-In amplifiers; 1 for reference and 1 for the VSM's signal) it can be plotted against the VSM's position.
 This program identifies each peak in the signal, calculates it's average value and standard deviation, and then plots is against the position.
-Optionally it can also fit a sine through the data, and identify the center of the coil (if it was within the range of the measured data).
+Optionally it can also fit a theoretical curve through the data, and identify the center of the coil (if it was within the range of the measured data).
 If a center has been found, it also has an option to shift the x-axis such that 0 is in the center of the coil.

 ## Dependencies
 The versions indicated here are the versions that I am currently using, but there is no reason other versions shouldn't work to.